Their Last Season

 "I came when you were busy stealing my mother."
 Danish said, teasing her.

 "Are we getting jealous?"
-Mahira also leaned towards the cupboard, folding her arms, smirking.
+Mahira also leaned against the wall, folding her arms and smirking.

 "Why would I?
 The moment I married you, I knew my mother was no longer only mine."
 Danish said in a resigned tone.